adorsys/multibanking/finapi-adapter/docs/CategoriesApi.md

 CategoriesApi apiInstance = new CategoriesApi();
 String search = "search_example"; // String | If specified, then only transactions that contain the search term in their purpose or counterpart fields will be contained in the result.
 Note that the search is case insensitive.
 String counterpart = "counterpart_example"; // String | The counterpart is the person or institution that received your payment, or that you made the payment to.
 If this parameter is specified, then only transactions that contain the given term in one (or more) of their counterpart fields ('counterpartName', 'counterpartAccountNumber', 'counterpartIban', 'counterpartBic' or 'counterpartBlz') will be contained in the result.
 Note that the search is case insensitive.
+String purpose = "purpose_example"; // String | If specified, then only those transactions will be contained in the result whose purpose field contains the given search string.
+Note that the search is case insensitive.NOTE: If the given search string consists of several terms (separated by whitespace), then ALL of these terms must be contained in the purpose in order for a transaction to get included into the result.
 List<Long> accountIds = Arrays.asList(56L); // List<Long> | A comma-separated list of account identifiers.
 If specified, then only transactions that relate to the given accounts will be regarded.
 If not specified, then all accounts will be regarded.
 String minBankBookingDate = "minBankBookingDate_example"; // String | Lower bound for a transaction's booking date as returned by the bank (= original booking date), in the format 'YYYY-MM-DD' (e.g. '2016-01-01').
 If specified, then only transactions whose 'bankBookingDate' is equal to or later than the given date will be regarded.
 String maxBankBookingDate = "maxBankBookingDate_example"; // String | Upper bound for a transaction's booking date as returned by the bank (= original booking date), in the format 'YYYY-MM-DD' (e.g. '2016-01-01').
 If specified, then only transactions whose 'bankBookingDate' is equal to or earlier than the given date will be regarded.